MeshariAlsh/MeshariAlsh/README.md

 I am actively deepening my practical skills in core AI domains relevant to modern applications:

 *   **Computer Vision with PyTorch:** Experimenting with image preprocessing, augmentation, and convolutional neural networks (CNNs) to build a strong foundation in visual recognition tasks.
-*   **Transformer Architectures:** Moving beyond using API models to studying the core "Attention is All You Need" paper and building basic transformer components to understand their inner workings.

 ## 🛠️ Languages and Tools